alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

 # GetMyWeather API Documentation

-Welcome to the documentation for the GetMyWeather API!
+Welcome to the documentation for the **GetMyWeather API**!
 This API provides highly customizable weather information for web developers to include in their applications or websites.

 ## Introduction

-The GetMyWeather API provides up-to-date and reliable weather information for developers to integrate into their web applications.
+The **GetMyWeather API** provides up-to-date and reliable weather information for developers to integrate into their web applications.
 The API allows developers to retrieve weather information based on their desired location, date and time, and radius.
-The getWeather method returns an HTML package containing the requested weather data.
+The *getWeather* method returns an HTML package containing the requested weather data.

 ## Prerequisites for use

-To use the getWeather method, you need an API key.
+To use the *getWeather* method, you need an API key.
 You can register for an API key at https://getmyweather.com.
 Cost information is provided on the website.

 ## How to use GetMyWeather